 Does the memory foam in mattresses wear out: Summary

 By using a combination of turning and flipping (if possible) you can add years to the life of a memory foam mattress.
 If you use a topper, and rotate and flip that as well, you can extend its life even more.
+You can also consider using a good mattress foundation to extend the life of your memory foam mattress.
 Other actions you can take to make your memory foam mattress last longer include cleaning.
 Clean up any spillages and give it a vacuum once a month when you rotate or flip it.

 So, does the memory foam in mattresses wear out?
 Yes, it does.
 Practically all mattresses will compress and sag over time.
 Nevertheless, if you take the above steps, you will extend the life of your mattress to a maximum.